toptensoftware/yazd/readme.md

 * Can generate reference listings to all external addresses and I/O ports.
 * Can highlight all word literals (use to help find other memory address references).
 * Can generate plain text, or hyperlinked HTML output files.
+* Handles references to addresses not aligned with instruction (eg: self modifying code)
 * Data segments are listed 1 DB byte per line with ASCII character in comments.